sunbaoshi1975/MyStudy/PML Course Project/ProjectWriteup.md

 After this operation, We have no NA value anymore.

 Based on above analysis, I decided to run two rounds of modeling for feature selection.
 The first round goes with option 1 (52 features).
-And by using option 2 for the second round, the model will have 133 features with Threshold_NARatio of 98%.
+And by using option 2 for the second round, the model will have 133 features with Threshold_NARatio of 98% to see whether more features could provide better accuracy.
 Then I can make a comparison and decide how many features I should keep.

 ### Feature Selection
 For feature selection, I tried to use rpart with 5-fold cross validation.
 As we talked above, I've run the test twice and compared the results of variable importance.
 Although the accuracy of rpart is unacceptable (less than 51%), I can still have the result of variable importance and decide the feature selection.